 - Dash cayenne pepper

-- Place dried shiitake mushrooms in a small bowl, pour boiling hot water over them, and set aside to soak while you go through the next steps, or up to 1 hour if you have time.
+- In a small bowl, pour boiling water over shiitake mushrooms, set aside to soak for 10-15 minutes or up to 1 hour.
 For best results, place a small saucer or a lid on top of the mushrooms to submerge them deeper.

-- Add diced onion, celery and carrot to a large heated soup pot.
-Sautée the vegetables over medium heat for 3-5 min, adding 1-2 tbsp of water or broth at a time to prevent sticking.
-Add minced garlic and sautée 30 seconds longer.
-Add tomato paste; stir the mixture until the paste is well incorporated.
-Add rinsed brown rice, mix it in and cook 2-3 min to lightly steam it.
-Add all of the spices and cook them until fragrant, about 1 min.
+- Sautée diced onion, celery and carrots in a large heavy-bottomed soup pot with 1-2 Tbsp of water/broth or oil until the vegetables become slightly translucent, 3-5 min.
+Add minced garlic, sautée 30 seconds longer.
+Add sliced crimini mushrooms, cook 2-3 min.
+Mix in tomato paste; stir the mixture until the paste is well incorporated.
+Add rinsed brown rice or barley and lentils, if using.
+Add all of the spices and cook until fragrant, about 1 min.

-- Meanwhile, slice the soaked shiitake mushrooms into thin strips, about ¼ of an inch thin.
+- Meanwhile, slice the soaked shiitake mushrooms into 1/4 inch thick strips.
 Add them to the soup pot along with drained and rinsed chickpeas.
-Pour the boiling hot water or broth over the mixture.
-The goal is to have the soup a little thin at this time because the rice will expand a lot during cooking.
+Pour the water or broth over the mixture.
+The soup will look a little thin at this time because the rice/barley and lentils will expand a lot during cooking.
 If your soup mixture looks thick, add more water.
 You can also add the water from soaking the shiitake mushrooms, being careful to hold back the dirty particles from the bottom of the soaking bowl.
-Add the bouillon cubes/low sodium soy sauce if using.
+Add the bouillon cubes/low sodium soy sauce, if using.

-- Bring the soup to a boil, reduce the heat to medium-low, and simmer for 20 minutes.
-Add sliced crimini or button mushrooms to the pot, and cook 5-7 minutes longer, or until the rice is completely cooked through.
+- Bring the soup to a boil, reduce the heat to medium-low, and simmer for 15-17 minutes.
+The soup is done when the rice/barley is soft, and the potatoes can be easily split in half.
 Adjust the seasoning to your taste, take the soup off the heat, and let sit for 10 min before serving.

-- Serve topped with chopped spinach** and/or parsley if desired.
+- Serve topped with chopped spinach or arugula** and/or parsley if desired.

 *I prefer using dried shiitake mushrooms because they have a chewier texture once cooked, plus they are more affordable than fresh shiitake, and have a long shelf life.

-*I find that hot soup broth does a good job wilting fresh spinach, that’s why I suggest using it when serving the soup.
-Alternatively, you can add the spinach to the soup just before taking it off the heat in step 5.
+*I find that hot soup broth does a good job wilting fresh spinach/arugula, that’s why I suggest using it when serving the soup.
+Alternatively, you can add the greens to the soup just before taking it off the heat in step 4.